 Associate Professor Epstein is commentator on the ‘Space: Geopolitical, Galactic and Virtual’ roundtable.

-Christopher A. Fuchs is a Professor of Physics at the University of Massachusetts Boston.
-Previously, he was a Senior Scientist at BBN Technologies in Cambridge, Massachusetts, a Senior Researcher at the Perimeter Institute for Theoretical Physics in Waterloo, Canada, and a Member of Technical Staff at the famed Bell Laboratories in Murray Hill, New Jersey.
-Before his professional appointments, he was the Lee DuBridge Prize Postdoctoral Fellow at the California Institute of Technology, 1996-1999.
-He has authored over 85 scientific papers, garnering more than 9,000 citations on Google Scholar.
+Christopher A. Fuchs is currently Professor of Physics at the University of Massachusetts Boston.
+Previously, he held research positions at BBN Technologies in Cambridge, Massachusetts, the Perimeter Institute for Theoretical Physics in Waterloo, Canada, and Bell Laboratories in Murray Hill, New Jersey.
+From 1996-1999 he was the Lee DuBridge Prize Postdoctoral Fellow at the California Institute of Technology.
+He has authored over 85 scientific papers, with more than 9,000 citations on Google Scholar.
 One of his co-authored papers “Unconditional Quantum Teleportation” was voted a top-ten “breakthrough of the year 1998” by the editors of Science.
-He is a winner of the 2010 International Quantum Communication Award; in 2012 he was elected a Fellow of the American Physical Society.
-Among other writings, his humanistic interests come through in his Cambridge University Press book Coming of Age with Quantum Information: Notes on a Paulian Idea.
-He describes himself as “for the last 25 years, having lived and breathed the question of what quantum theory is trying to tell us about the world”.
+In 2010 he was a winner of the International Quantum Communication Award, and in 2012 he was elected a Fellow of the American Physical Society.
+On top of physics, Dr. Fuchs’s humanistic interests come through in his Cambridge University Press book Coming of Age with Quantum Information: Notes on a Paulian Idea.
+In a recent posting, he described himself as “for the last 25 years having lived and breathed the question of what quantum theory is trying to tell us about the world.”
 He calls his current understanding of this QBism.

 Professor Fuchs is a participant on the ‘Space-Time of War and Diplomacy’ roundtable.